andrea-abney/portfolio/README.md

 ## Cross-Sell Events.pdf
 This document explains a new feature.
 It includes instructions for use and an FAQ.

+## Exchanges FAQ.pdf
+This document answers frequently asked questions from clients to our support staff.
+I wrote it to assist our frontline staff, and it was updated with new entries if end users asked questions not addressed in other documentation.

 ## Merchant Account Integration.pdf
 This document explains the different credit card processing options we offer.
 I wrote it as a tool for our onboarding team, but it's also referenced by clients who want to evaluate options.